GemaBarrera/axpe-test/maps-view/README.md

 ## Getting started

+First, open the .env file and change YOUR_API_KEY for a valid google maps API key, with the following API'S enabled:
+- Maps Javascript API
+- Places API

-First, run the development server:
+Then, run the development server:

     npm start